Debt Consolidation Loans logo

 • Nonprofit status with state licensing (NY DFS License BP100729) provides regulatory credibility

-• No hard credit pull required for initial free consultation—reduces impact on credit score during exploration
+• no-hard-pull claim to verify required for initial free consultation—reduces impact on credit score during exploration

 • Direct negotiation with major creditors for verifiable interest rate reductions and fee waivers